zhanglidong/EsenthelEngine/README.md

 COPYRIGHT
 Esenthel Engine created by Grzegorz Slazinski, all rights reserved.
 You can use it for free to create games and applications.
-This License is non-exclusive, worldwide and royalty-free - you don't have to share the income that you make from your games/apps made with Esenthel Engine.
+This License is non-exclusive, non-transferable, worldwide and royalty-free - you don't have to share the income that you make from your games/apps made with Esenthel Engine.
 You can create unlimited number of games/apps using Esenthel Engine.
 You can redistribute Esenthel Engine source code.